Adrianchin/AWS_SSA-03/README.md

 - IAM works with DB Authentication using AWS IAM Database Authentication
   - MySQL and PostgreSQL
   - Dont need password to connect to a DB: uses an authentication token instead
+  - IAM DB Authentication provides the following benifits:
+    - Network traffic to and from the DB is encrypted with SSL (Secured Socket Layer)
+    - You can use IAM to centrally manage access to DB resources (instead of individually managing DBs)
+    - For applications running on EC2, you can use profile credentials specific to the EC2 instance to access the DB instead of passwords

 #### AWS Glue
 - Used to Extract, Transform and Load data (ETL) for data analytics